The Best Places for Indoor Play in Hong Kong

 Places where food and fun are on the menu.
 No need to pack a lunch!

-This is a welcome addition to the kids’ scene, as it’s more than just a cafe – it’s also a creative space with play areas and educational activities for kids 0-7 set in a cool piece of architecture smack on the rooftop of the Kai Tak Cruise Terminal.
+This is more than just a cafe – it’s also a creative space with play areas and educational activities set in a cool piece of architecture smack on the rooftop of the Kai Tak Cruise Terminal.
 Designed for parents to be able to interact with their children in a safe and stimulating environment, the beautifully crafted play zone allows kids to scamper about, and contains Hong Kong’s first indoor sandpit.
-Chinese fusion food and refreshing teas are served at the cafe, along with Little Freddie organic baby food.
+Chinese fusion food is served at the cafe, and they offer mini chef workshops where little chefs can learn how to make cute Huggy Bear cookies and more.

 Rooftop, North End, Zone B, Kai Tak Cruise Terminal, 33 Shing Fung Road, Kowloon Bay, 6063 7470

 No need to take your shoes off here, as this play area is of the board game kind.
-Sometimes breaking out an old board game can turn into a jolly afternoon, particularly when you have your pick of more than 350 games from all over the world.
-Play for two hours at $60 per person, with a drink included (snacks from the cafe are extra, or bring your own and pay a $60 surcharge per person).
+Sometimes breaking out an old board game can turn into a jolly afternoon, particularly when you have your pick of hundreds of games from all over the world.
+Play for two hours at $69 per person, with a drink included (snacks from the cafe are extra, or bring your own and pay a $60 surcharge per person), and every 30 minutes afterwards is $7 per person.
 Choose from educational or strictly entertaining games, but either way, the interpersonal play between parent and child will make for some good bonding and guaranteed giggles.

 Prince Edward – Capricorn Centre, 155 Sai Yeung Choi Street North, Mong Kok, 3107 1160; Wan Chai – 11/F, Bayfield Building, 99 Hennessy Road, 2527 2882